Ilhicas/alpine-pipenv/README.md

 CMD python app.py
 ```

+## I'm missing gcc or other packages | How to install more alpine packages with this image?

+Using more alpine packages that you may require running this image

+    docker build --build-arg packages="build-base curl wget"  -t andreilhicas/pipenv:custom

+Note packages should be spaced with empty space between them.

 > Advantages to using this image over kennethreitz/pipenv (Size only) - `114MB` vs `1.03GB`

 > Disadvantages - This is an alpine based version, based on official python3.7:alpine images and some python packages might not work as expected in alpine